Home Health Aide vs. CNA: Which One Is Right For You?

 Job opportunities: CNAs have several career advancement opportunities.
 With additional education and experience, they can progress to roles such as licensed practical nurse (LPN), registered nurse (RN), or move into administrative positions within healthcare.
 Preparing for career advancement may involve understanding interview questions for nursing assistants to better equip themselves for higher roles.

-What are the main differences between a Home Health Aide and a Certified Nursing Assistant (CNA)?
+What are the main differences between an HHA and a CNA?

 These careers have noticeable differences, including variations between home health aides vs. CNAs' salaries.
 It's important to consider your experience and qualifications when determining which role may be more suitable for you.